Saturday, March 17, 2012

 another mirage turned Aral

-some stories were sewn with a thinner thread
+some dreams were sewn with a thinner thread

-blue lifelines mapped in the parchment of palms
+blue lifelines mapped in their parchment of palms

 carved across a silver-framed gaze